When using the drag and drop feature, follow these tips.

 - You cannot drag and drop between remote desktops.

-- You cannot drag and drop between published applications.
+- You cannot drag and drop between published applications from different farms.

 - If you drag and drop a file or folder between the client system and a remote desktop, the file or folder appears in the file system on the target system.
 If you drag a file and drop it into an open application, such as Notepad, the text appears in the application.
 If you drag a file into a new email message, the file becomes an attachment to the email message.